A Universal Care Plan or ‘UCP’, is your own online care plan and is available to all Londoners.

 You might have to repeat yourself to different professionals and answer the same questions more than once.

-Health and care professionals will not be able to quickly find out how you would like to be cared for and supported.
+Health and care professionals will not be able to quickly find

-It could take longer for health and care professionals to find out your medical information even in an emergency.
+It could take longer for health and care professionals to find

-Emergency services will not know your choices or what is important to you if you are unconscious or do not have the capacity to tell them.
+important to you if you are unconscious or do not have the capacity to tell them.

 If you do not want a UCP you should speak to a health or care professional.